codeformuenster/clustersetup/README.md

 Check out [VM-setup.md](docs/VM-setup.md) for a detailed description and a preseed file.

+Also check out [Network.md](docs/Network.md) for some hints regarding DNS.

 ## With local python & ansible installion

 Install dependencies